corndel-swe/java-chessington/docs/day-3-exercises.md

 - [ ] Write a test that checks that `Maths.round` returns the same number when given a whole number.

-- [ ] Run your test with `npm run test:maths` in your terminal to make sure it fails.
+- [ ] Run your test with `./mvnw clean test -Dtest=MathsTests` in your terminal to make sure it fails.

 - [ ] Write the minimal sensible code to make the test pass.